cobby363/CathalOB_SuperNimbusTest/README.md

 - I have now a small understanding of Beamable with a good understanding of implamanting some aspects of it
 - I have a good understanding of some of the basic capabilities of Nakama.
 I do feel that the way I set everything up can be improved to an industry standard and I am keen to do so be it with SuperNimbus or later in my future.
 - extrusion tools for splines, in particular for complex shapes such as archs

+## Linking back to the brief
+For this project, as mentioned earlier, I focussed on section 1 & 2 of the brief.
+I used Unity's Mirror as the multiplayer tool, and Nakama as the backend system.
+The two combine noticeably in terms of the usernames being used through the scenes.
+Using Nakama, I was able to set up user authentication with login/creation of accounts with an email and password.
+When creating an account, the player can add a custom username.
+Any errors through this process are reported back to the player.
+I looked into Leaderboards and I feel I am able to add to leaderboards, however I struggled in creating the leaderboard in the firstplace.
+From looking into adding friends and messaging services through Nakama, I feel these are features that I can add, especially with more practice.

+Mirror is used for the main Multiplayer aspects.
+Players are brought into a lobby where they can see their Nakama usernames, brought from there into a race, and finally brought back to a leaderboard screen which as previously mentioned, does not work.
+I feel that I have implamented some Mirror features well.
+Some maybe not that good due to having to learn some of them again near from scratch, but parts such as the lobby, I am proud of.

+The systems build off eachother with the username, and I had hoped to do so further with the leaderboards.
+It is something for sure that I would love to get better at as my career in games development continues.